veracityidinc/idf-uxui-sandbox/README.md

 You may use css or any post-processed lang (less and sass/scss have already been configured in the project...just in case; you may also use GSS or any other..as already said).

 Feel free to make changes in the structure, e.g. HTML, if you consider you'll obtain a better looking result.
+If you have problems do it it do not hesitate to get in contact.

 Feel free to come up with proposals.